Modified Checklist for Autism in Toddlers: Reliability and validity

 The revised version of M-CHAT, known as the M-CHAT-R/F, has been demonstrated to have high validity and reliability for screening toddlers for autism spectrum disorder.
-A child whose score was greater than 3 at the first screening (18 months) and greater than 2 at the followup (24 months) had a 47.5% risk of being diagnosed with autism spectrum disorder.
+It is a two part screening tool.
+The first stage stratifies children into 3 group- low risk, medium risk, and high risk.
+Children who are medium risk go to the second stage for further clarification.
+A child whose score was greater than 3 at the first screening and greater than 2 on the second screening had a 47.5% risk of being diagnosed with autism spectrum disorder.

 Limitations

-The M-CHAT suffers from the same problems as other self-report inventories, in that scores can be easily exaggerated or minimized by the person completing them.
+The M-CHAT has the same problems as other self-report inventories, in that scores can be easily exaggerated or minimized by the person completing them.
 Like all questionnaires, the way the instrument is administered can have an effect on the final score.
 If a patient is asked to fill out the form in front of other people in a clinical environment, for instance, social expectations have been shown to elicit a different response compared to administration via a postal survey.

 The M-CHAT is a screener for potential symptoms for autism spectrum disorder in children, and cannot be administered as a diagnostic tool.
 Many pediatricians have been found to underdetect cognitive and emotional/behavioral disorders in children.
 This underdetection is due to failure to use standardized test, reliance on clinical impressions, the restricted sample of behavior obtained, and the atypical behavior of children in a doctor's office.

 Factors such as socioeconomic status and parent education level have been found to impact the generalizability of both the M-CHAT and the Checklist for Autism in Toddlers (CHAT) as a reliable and valid screener for children of all backgrounds.